 Causes Of Depression:

 Depression has a number of possible causes.
 For some people, it happens because of a traumatic life event such as bereavement, relationship breakdown, financial difficulties or bullying.
 For others, depression can be triggered by stress, loneliness, or health problems.
 In other situations, the person may have an inherent tendency towards depression because of family history.
 Such genetic factors can be key in the case of bipolar disorder.

 There are a number of treatment options available for depression.
 The best and most appropriate treatment option depends on the individual case, the cause of depression and the severity of symptoms.
 Generally, treatments usually come under two main headings: medication and talking therapies.
 In some cases, a combination of both might be the most appropriate treatment plan for that individual.

-Here at Spectrum Mental Health, we have Irelands largest network of Counselling and Psychology clinics and we can offer a variety of well-established psychological approaches to help alleviate depression.
+Here at Centric Mental Health, we have Irelands largest network of Counselling and Psychology clinics and we can offer a variety of well-established psychological approaches to help alleviate depression.
 Our psychologists can direct you to the most effective treatment plan for dealing with depression and any other mental health complication that you may be suffering from.